bernardofs/os-simulator/README.md

 # OS-SImulator
-An application which simulates os scheduling and page replacement algorithms
+An application which simulates os scheduling and page replacement algorithms.
+A university project for Operational Systems course at Federal University of Bahia.